aghogwarts/gitcal/README.md

 - Git's normal log ordering is preserved (generally reverse committer-date order).
   The displayed author dates are not used to sort the output and may appear out of order.
 Author and committer timestamps are different fields in Git.
-- All authors and merge commits are included in this learning increment.
-Author filtering, branch selection, and calendar counting rules remain future work.
+- The history preview includes all authors and merge commits.
+Author filtering is available in `activity` and `calendar`; branch selection is not implemented.
 - Original author timestamps and offsets are parsed into `time.Time`; only display converts them to the machine's local timezone.
 That can change the calendar date.
 - Empty branches report `No commits yet on the current branch.` successfully.